RiteshTiwari-2003/love-react/Readme.md

 npm install those packages and their dependencies from the npm registry the download packages are placed in the node module

+node module basically the storage of dependencies and packages and subdependencies like third party packages like random-number in this many code have written down that code written down into node module of all the packages and dependencies

+# what is react basically ?

+react is javascript library which soul purpose is to create user interface. library is what , library is basically a segment of code where vast amount of functionality provided to user user's code invoked the all of that functionality whenever they needed that functionality

+a magical line about react is react is all about components, react is the component based architecture , then here one question is arises that what is component? then we simply say that components are the reusable peace of code . in js when we want to use same code again and again then we make function of that code but in react we make components for that code